visiongroupnyc/universal-pattern/README.md

 ## By boolean props

-Get all documents where prop enable is false
+Get all documents where prop enable is false.
+Options: true or false
 ```bash
 q=enable:|false|
 ```